Many parents have great difficulties knowing how to help their left-handed children, especially during their early developmental years.

-Our handedness is something that we can't change, although many will try.
+Our handedness is something that we can’t change, although some may try.
 In years past, children had their left hand tied behind their back (and worse) in an effort to force the child to write with the right hand.
 This resulted in children with very low confidence and self-esteem, and adults today with very poor handwriting.
+Stuttering was a common issue in children (and adults) who were forced to use their non-dominant hand.
 Our page on Lefty History gives an insight into some of the medieval practices used to change them.

 Thankfully, we are a little more enlightened as a society today and left-handedness is now accepted and encouraged.
 Developing a child’s strengths is one of the cornerstones in today’s education process, and their handedness plays a big part in that.
 Also, there are now products available that help the left-hander to develop and grow in confidence and skills using their natural abilities that just weren’t available before.